 Looking for a great outdoor space in Greenville, SC where you can explore nature with your family?
 Sometimes when you visit a park, you really want to enjoy more than a fun playground and tennis courts.
-We have a number of greater Greenville parks that feature waterfalls, nature trails, and large landscaped grassy areas to explore.
+We have a number of parks near Greenville that feature waterfalls, nature trails, and large landscaped grassy areas to explore.
 Get your children into the best playground of all – nature!

 Looking for more information about Parks in Greenville?
 Visit our Ultimate Guide to Parks in Greenville.
 You’ll find parks by location and amenities like basketball courts, swings and more.